radish-es/radishgroup/content/home/about.md

 weight: 20

-title: 'About'
+title: 'About RADish'

 ---

-This is the web portal for [Jamie Baxter's](../authors/baxter) research group based at the Schulich School of Law, Dalhousie University.
-We work mainly on place-based projects related to land, local governance, and regional food systems, as well as initiatives to support open authorship in legal education.
+The RADish [Research, Advocacy, Design] Group works on place-based legal projects dealing with food, land, governance and open authorship in legal education.
+The group's lead researcher, [Jamie Baxter](../authors/baxter), is based at the Schulich School of Law, Dalhousie University in Halifax, Nova Scotia.

-On this site you will find info about our [current and past projects](#projects), [members in the group](#people), and access to [recent publications](#publications).
-Some projects are hosted on their own site--please feel free to explore.
+See our [current and past projects](#projects), read about [members in the group](#people), and access [recent publications](#publications).
+Some projects are hosted on their own sites--please feel free to explore.